mlprt/obsidian-paste-as-embed/README.md

 When a rule is engaged:

 - the pasted text is inserted into a template, if one is supplied for the rule;
-- a new note is created, with its name and directory determined according to the settings defined for the rule;
+- a new note is created, with its name and folder determined according to the settings defined for the rule;
 - the contents of the new note are the (potentially templated) pasted text;
-- the new note is embedded at the current position in the currently open note.
+- the new note is embedded at the current position in the active note.

 If no rule is engaged, pasting proceeds as it normally would.